appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/README.md

 Go to the page where you wish to run the query.
 Follow the below steps to set up a query using a query editor:

 :::info
 Queries are **automatically saved**, so you never lose your work.
-These changes will be reflected in your **published** application only after you deploy.
+These changes are reflected in your **published** application only after you deploy.
 :::

  <VideoEmbed host="youtube" videoId="N6zRxIVSGfk" title="Setting up a Query" caption="Setting up a Query"/>